gits5213/javaSeleniumUIAutomaitonSuite/README.md

 - Github > Settings > Action Generel > Workflow permissions > Select
     Read and Write Permissionm
 - Create Github page with Jeklin
+- .yml > deployment section > instead of "env" use "with"
 ```